aspose-cells/Aspose.Cells-Products/cells/en/python-net/merger/merge-txt-to-mht/_index.md

 {{% blocks/products/pf/agp/content h2="Merge TXT to MHT Using Python" %}}

-How to merge TXT to MHT?
-With Aspose.Cells for Python library, you can easily merge TXT to MHT programmatically with  a few lines of code.
-[Aspose.Cells for Python](https://pypi.org/project/aspose-cells-python) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
+How do I merge TXT to MHT?
+With Aspose.Cells for Python via .NET library, you can easily merge TXT to MHT programmatically with  a few lines of code.
+[Aspose.Cells for Python via .NET](https://pypi.org/project/aspose-cells-python) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.
-You may install Aspose.Cells for Python from <a href="https://pypi.org/project/aspose-cells/">pypi</a>, use command as: <code>$ pip install aspose-cells-python</code>.
+You may install Aspose.Cells for Python via .NET from <a href="https://pypi.org/project/aspose-cells-python/">pypi</a>, use command as: <code>$ pip install aspose-cells-python</code>.

 {{% /blocks/products/pf/agp/content %}}

 {{% blocks/products/pf/agp/content h2="Merge TXT to MHT in Python Online for Free" %}}

-The following example demonstrates how to merge TXT to MHT in Python.
+The following example demonstrates how to merge TXT to MHT in Aspose.Cells for Python via .NET.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge TXT to MHT.
 Upload your files, call Workbook.Combine method for merging files, and then save it to MHT file.
 If you develop code in Python, this will be simpler than it sounds.
 See Python example that merges TXT to MHT.